daytonaio/enterprise-demo/README.md

     * min 16GB RAM
     * min 200GB disk
 * The host needs to have public IP and TCP ports 80, 443, and 30000 opened (also TCP 6443 if you want to access the Kubernetes cluster from your local machine)
-* The script has been currently tested on Debian-based distros (Ubuntu/Debian)
+* The script has been currently tested on Debian-based distros (Ubuntu 22.04/Debian 12)

 ### Valid domain
 Registered domain with base domain and wildcard pointed to your host IP where